rdo-infra/puppet-dlrn/README.md

 ####`symlinks`
 This is a list that specifies a set of symbolic links that will be created, pointing to `/home/$user/data/repos`.

+####`release`
+This is the release name this worker will be targetting, in lower case.
+For example, 'mitaka' or 'liberty'.

 ## Limitations